pascal-canuel/hacdias.com/content/about.markdown

 Over the years, my curiosity about computers has increased because I’m always exploring new things and functionalities that I didn’t know that there were.
 Currently I’m improving my programming skills.
 Codecademy is one of the sites that I attend but there are others.
 Thanks, Codecademy!

-~~I want to become a programmer because all the reasons that I’ve talked about and many others.
+In spite of liking a lot science related subjects, I want to become a programmer because all the reasons that I’ve talked about and many others.
 My favourite thing about programming is that we can make anything that we want with code.
-We can create, innovate, improve and have fun!~~
+We can create, innovate, improve and have fun!

-**Edit (24th July):** right now I'm very confused.
-I don't really know which field I want to study deep.
-Yes, I always thought I wanted to study CompSci but now I've doubts.
-I like a lot of fields: Mathematics, Physics, Chemistry and Biology are on the top.

 I think that all the world should learn how to program because it is too much important in current days and it is a good form to have fun and practise our brain and estimulate our creativity.